triedcatched/tdlib-dart/README.md

-# tdlib_dart/FluGram
+# tdlib_dart - FluGram

-Telegram on dart
+or Telegram on Flutter

 ## Getting Started

-This project is based on tdlib and currently only supports Android. libtdjson.so for arm, arm64 and x86 arch has been pre-built.
+This project is based on tdlib and currently supports only Android. libtdjson.so for arm, arm64 and x86 arch has been pre-built.

 To build for Android: Setup flutter, download ndk-bundle from Android sdk manager